jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 growth.
 This remains to be confirmed with experiments, however.

-Similarly, caching and pre-fetching designs need to take into account not only the likehood of having acquired the right content in memory, but also the sustainability cost of possibly fetching too much or the timing of those fetching operations.
+Similarly, caching and pre-fetching designs need to take into account not only the likelihood of having acquired the right content in memory, but also the sustainability cost of possibly fetching too much or the timing of those fetching operations.